AzariahLaulusa7/SCCapstoneProject/README.md

    * To find the Behavioral Test results, go to either of these paths:
       * HTML:<br /> "**...\Garp\app\build\reports\androidTests\connected\debug\com.example.guarden.ReactionGameBehaviorTest.html**"
       * XML:<br /> "**<path_to_project>\Garp\app\build\outputs\androidTest-results\connected\debug\TEST-<device_value>-<project_value>-.xml**"
+   * If you want to open the HTML files in a browser from Android Studio, then follow these steps:
+      * Right click on the HTML file you wish to open.
+      * Select "Open In".
+      * Select "Open In Browser".
+Then, select the browser you wish to open the HTML file in.

 >[!TIP]
 > For more information on running tests in Android Studio, use this [link](https://developer.android.com/studio/test).